 We work closely with our charity partners, including Baby2Baby, to help provide children and families around the world with the basic essentials and resources they need to live healthy lives.
-Since the start of our relationship with Baby2Baby, we have donated more than 26 million family personal care, feminine care, clean beauty products and other essentials to those in need and our compassionate team has volunteered countless hours giving back to our communities and providing disaster relief.
+Since the start of our relationship with Baby2Baby and other partners, we have donated more than 28 million family personal care, feminine care, clean beauty products and other essentials to those in need and our compassionate team has volunteered countless hours giving back to our communities and providing disaster relief.

 Our partnership with March of Dimes helps fund research, advocacy and service programs addressing maternal and infant mortality with critical healthcare and support.
 The partnership will also fund the creation of new advocacy content about environmental justice for moms and babies, helping further spread the important work this organization has set out to do.
-Through this partnership, we have committed to donate \$250,000 to support the organization, including its new Mom and Baby Action Network.
+In 2022, we announced that our Head of Toxicology co-authored the Personal Care Product & Beauty Justice brief through March of Dimes' Mom and Baby Action Network (M-BAN), highlighting cosmetic ingredients of potential concern for a pregnant person and their unborn child as well as inequities experienced by marginalized populations; the brief is expected to be published in 2023.
+Through this partnership, we have donated more than \$0.4 million, reaching more than an estimated 455,000 mothers with health education and programs to support the organization, including its new Mom and Baby Action Network.